-When representatives from the MoD meet to take part in the annual Inter-Services
+When representatives from the MoD met to take part in an Inter-Services Cyber

-Cyber Network Defence Challenge, it’s not only their Cyber Security technical skills
+Network Defence Challenge, it was not only their cyber security technical skills

-that get put through their paces.
+that got put through their paces.
 The need for precise communications, rapid

-decision making and above all, teamwork is paramount to be crowned the
+decision making and above all, teamwork was paramount for the winning team

 Hands on challenges designed to test the best

-Navy, Air Force and Civil Service against each other to compete for the coveted ISCNDC Challenger
+Navy, Royal Air Force and Civil Service – against each other to compete for

-With challenges that test both individual technical ability and the teamwork skills of experienced Cyber Professionals, the Capture The Flag event is designed to is designed to teach those who attend to detect and deter Cyber attacks.
-Held in an immersive but safe environment, the teams face each other in a series of purposeful challenges that are time sensitive and technically challenging.
+With challenges that test both individual technical ability and team working of experienced cyber professionals, the Capture The Flag based event is designed to test and teach those who attend to detect and deter cyber-attacks.
+Held in an immersive but safe environment the teams face each other in a series of purposeful challenges that are time sensitive and technically challenging.

 Four days of Cyber Security Challenges

-constructed Cyber challenges to test their Cyber Security skills and leadership.
+carefully constructed Cyber challenges to test their cyber security skills and leadership.

 With the challenges scored, this event fuses hands on immersive learning with the added incentive of competition to give the attendees a truly unique learning experience.

-Day 3 – Focusing on ‘threat hunting’, day 3 puts participants up against each other and the clock.
-The tiered threat hunting challenges test even the most experienced Cyber defenders by using advanced labs that offer a complex labyrinth of systems within which the teams must work to find the flags and earn the points.
+Day 3 – Focusing on ‘threat hunting’ Day 3 puts the Inter-Service participants up against each other and the clock.
+The tiered threat hunting challenges test even the most experienced cyber defenders by using advanced labs that offer a complex labyrinth of systems within which the teams must work to find the flags and earn the points.